Battle against COVID-19: Delhiites respond to PM's solidarity call

 Residents of the national capital on Sunday night joined people across the country in expressing India's resolve to collectively fight COVID-19 , lighting up 'diyas', candles and flashing torchlight from mobile phones in a symbolic gesture of solidarity following the prime minister's call.
-Much before the designated time of 9 pm, people switched off lights at their homes while lamps and candles lit up the streets as people stood in their balconies and at entrance doors in unison.
+People switched off electric bulbs and tubes and illuminated the streets, balconies and their entrance doors with lamps, candles and fireworks.
+They beat thalis, blew whistles as police sirens blared through neighbourhoods.
+At a few places, devotional songs, mantras and national anthem were played at fever pitch.

+Residents in South Delhi's Lajpat Nagar played the Hindi song "Hum Honge Kamyaab".
+In the nearby Kailash Hills, a resident put up Om chats on loudspeaker.

+Some also released lanterns in the air, but in North Delhi's Ibrahimpur, street lights were switched off even though there was no such direction.
+At the end of the nine minutes, many residents clapped in unison before turning the lights back on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)